rokath/trice/docs/TriceUserGuide.md

         The trice ID list file.
         The specified JSON file is needed to display the ID coded trices during runtime and should be under version control.
          (default "til.json")
+  -li string
+        Short for '-locationInformation'.
+         (default "li.json")
+  -locationInformation string
+        The trice location list file.
+        The specified JSON file is needed to display the location information for each ID during runtime and needs no version control.
+        It is regenerated on each refresh, update or renew trice run.
+When trice log finds a location information file, it is used for log output with location information.
+Otherwise no location information is displayed, what usually is wanted in the field.
+        This way the newest til.json can be used also with legacy firmware, but the li.json must match the current firmware version.
+        "off" or "none" suppress the display of the location information even a li.json file exists.
+Avoid shared ID's for correct location information.
+See information for the -SharedIDs switch for additionals hints.
+See -tLocFmt for formatting.
+         (default "li.json")
   -s value
         Short for src.
   -src value